tensorflow/model-analysis/g3doc/architecture.md

 the incoming `tfma.Extracts` and output them for storing in a table.
 This is exactly what the `tfma.evaluators.AnalysisTableEvaluator` does.
 A more complicated evaluator might perform additional processing and data aggregation.
-See the `tfma.evaluators.MetricsAndPlotsEvaluator` as an example..
+See the `tfma.evaluators.MetricsAndPlotsEvaluator` as an example.

 Note that the `tfma.evaluators.MetricsAndPlotsEvaluator` itself can be customized to support custom metrics (see [metrics](metrics.md) for more details).

-## Custom Writers
+### Custom Writers

 To create a custom writer, create a `tfma.writers.Writer` type that wraps a `beam.PTransform` taking `tfma.evaluators.Evaluation` as input and returning